What is 14k Gold Fill Jewelry? | GLDN

-Yes.
+Yes!
 99.9% of people find they have no sensitivity to gold-filled jewelry.
 Because the outside of the piece is solid 14k gold, it interacts with your skin in the same way solid 14k gold would.
-If you do not have any sensitivities to solid gold, you will find gold-filled agrees well with your skin.
+If you don’t have any sensitivities to solid gold, gold-filled jewelry is A-OK.

 Will it turn my skin green?

-No. There are very rare instances where certain people's body chemistry reacts with the 14k gold to leave a green residue on the skin, but this happens in approximately 0.001% of people, so it should not be a concern.
-Body chemistry is a fascinating thing, and often times it's actually medications present in the system that can react with the gold.
+Nope!
+There have been very rare instances where certain people's body chemistry reacts with 14k gold (and creates a green residue on their skin) but this happens in approximately 0.001% of people—so it shouldn’t be a concern.
+Body chemistry is a fascinating thing, and it’s often medication to thank for rare instances like this!

 Will it flake off?

-No. With gold-filled jewelry, the process involves mechanically bonding the gold to the core through extreme pressure and heat.
-It results in a resilient exterior that’s not prone to flaking or cracking.
-Flaking is more common with certain types of gold plating.
+Again, nope!
+With gold-filled jewelry, the outer layer of solid gold is mechanically bonded to the brass core through extreme pressure and heat.
+This creates a resilient exterior that’s not prone to flaking or cracking.
+Flaking is more common with certain types of gold plating!

 Does it Rust?